Citation for this page in APA citation style. Close

 Liberty of Indifference was very popular among the Scholastics and is discussed extensively by rationalists like Descartes and Spinoza, and by empiricists like Locke, Berkeley, and Hume.
 It plays a large role in Schopenhauer's prize essay On the Freedom of the Will.

-The metaphor of a balance is popular among philosophers whose model for mental actions is the resolution of forces like motives or desires.
+The metaphor of an unrealizable perfect balance is popular among philosophers, whose model for mental actions is the resolution of forces like motives or desires.
 Is the will paralyzed when presented with identical choices?
 Of course there is no such thing as perfectly identical alternatives, but from ancient times philosophers argued this case, starting with Aristotle.

 "there is this necessity of indifference...of the man who, though exceedingly hungry and thirsty, and both equally, yet being equidistant from food and drink, is therefore bound to stay where he is."
 (De Caelo, Book II, Sect.13, 295b31-33

 Aristotle assumed it was obvious that the man would not starve.
 He used this argument as a sort of reductio ad absurdum.
-But later Scholastics took this argument very seriously, especially the logician Jean Buridan with his example of an ass placed equidistant between two identical bales of hay.
+But later Scholastics took this argument very seriously, especially the logician Jean Buridan, who is said to have given the example of an ass placed equidistant between two identical bales of hay.
 Buridan used it to show a critical difference between man and animals.

-The Scholastics claimed the ass would starve to death (which is nonsense), but a human in similar circumstances, with a god-given gift of free will (in this case the liberty of indifference) would deliberate and choose despite the perfect balance* between identical alternatives.
+The Scholastics claimed the ass would starve to death (which is nonsense), but a human in similar circumstances, with a god-given gift of free will (in this case the liberty of indifference?) would deliberate and choose despite the perfect balance* between identical alternative possibilities.

 Liberty of Indifference was often contrasted with Liberty of Spontaneity, another name for the "negative freedom" when one is free from constraints.
-Liberty of Spontaneity was also called Voluntarism.
+Liberty of Spontaneity was also called Voluntarism and today is knowns as Freedom of Action.
 For classical compatibilists like Hume, Voluntarism or Liberty of Spontaneity is compatible with determinism.
 Since the agent's will is in the causal chain of events, it is one of the causes and that is enough for compatibilist free will.

 For David Hume, any liberty at all depends entirely on chance.
 Hume mistakenly generalized from the Liberty of Indifference where a random choice is quite rational between identical alternatives.
 He says that liberty is absurd and unintelligible, because it denies causality and necessity: